roy-ganz/toql/guide/src/derive/introduction.md

 The derive builds a lot of code.
 This includes

 - Mapping of struct fields to Toql fields and database.
-- Creating query builder functions.
+- Creating field methods for the query builder.
 - Handling relationships through joins and merges.
 - Creating high level functions to load, insert, update and delete structs.